eigenfoo/old-eigenfoo.github.io/_posts/2019-04-07-bayesian-bandits-2.md

 2. A policy chooses an arm $$a$$ from $$k$$ arms.
 3. The world reveals the reward $$R_a$$ of the chosen arm.

-In other words,
+In other words, contextual bandits call for some way of taking context as input and producing actions as output.

+Alternatively, if you think of regular multi-armed bandits as taking no input whatsoever (but still producing outputs: actions), you can think of contextual bandits as algorithms that both take inputs and produce outputs.

 ### Bayesian contextual bandits

-In other words, contextual bandits call for some way of taking context as input and producing actions as output.
-Obviously, this can be done in many ways.

-There are many ways to make a bandit algorithm model context: linear regression is a classic example.
+Clearly, there are many ways to make a bandit algorithm model context: linear regression is a classic example.

 Prior: $$ \theta_a \sim N(\mu_0, \Sigma_0) $$